how to register a company in taiwan

 In general, hiring an agency or local representative in Taiwan to manage the process on your behalf is a good option.

-Steps To Create A Company In Taiwan
+Steps To Create A Limited Company In Taiwan

 What type of business structure you intend to use—limited company, branch, representative office, etc.—determines the precise actions necessary in establishing a company in Taiwan.
 The limited company and branch are the most typical types of business.